-Construction sites are filled with potential fuel for litigation – from the investment costs put up by owners to the numerous contractors, builders, and suppliers involved in creating truly impressive structures and developments.
-While each may have their own task, trade, or objective, however, no party on a construction project is immune from surprises which stem from the slow-moving and unpredictable ways of work sites – where even the smallest of delays can become big disruptions.
+Construction sites are filled with potential for litigation – from the investment costs put up by owners to the numerous contractors, builders, and suppliers involved in creating the structure or development.
+While each may have their own task, trade, or objective, no party on a construction project is immune from surprises that stem from the slow-moving and unpredictable ways of work sites – where even minor delays can become major disruptions.

-The argument behind the construction delay claim is largely centered on the “domino effect” concept – that is, one delay in the highly-sensitive chain of trades and tasks will create a train-reaction of delays, and delay the entire project overall.
+The argument behind the construction delay claim is largely centered on the “domino-effect” concept – that is, one delay in the highly-sensitive chain of trades and tasks will create a chain-reaction of delays, and ultimately delay the entire project.

 In construction, where there exists so much to go wrong, delays may occur in any phase of a project – from the initial planning and scoping stage to development, contracting, and construction.
 Delays in any phase have costs associated with them that can trickle down from owners and general contractors to various sub-contractors and vendors.
 That includes out-of-pocket costs borne by stakeholders affected by project delivery delays, and various expenses incurred by parties that must continue work beyond a completion date.